 Create a connected network of parks, open spaces, trails, and community gardens to enhance environmental resilience and community health.

-Incentivize the use of green infrastructure, low-impact development and renewable energy development on existing developed lands first.
-Assess impacts before considering the expansion of impervious cover to retain watershed hydrology, groundwater recharge, and better manage stormwater runoff while preserving habitats and the natural landscape.
+Incentivize the use of green infrastructure, low-impact development and renewable energy development on all buildable lands using established and emerging land use codes to ensure adequate energy supply and comply with county building regulations.

 Critically evaluate the short and long-term sustainability of shoreline stabilization options used to address wave-driven erosion or flooding exacerbated by sea level rise, prior to taking action.